The Parish Meadow Project

 We also found not just the Marbled White butterflies and Six Spot Burnet moths on the checksheet, but also Cinnabar Moth caterpillars thriving on Mugwort (Artemisia vulgaris) rather than on the usual Ragwort, and, three other butterfly species - Peacock, Small Skipper and a female Essex Skipper.
 Yes, Essex girls in Sompting!
 The adults feed from the flowers, but their eggs are laid on the grasses which their caterpillars eat.
 We also saw many different kinds of bee.
 We identified a large white-tailed bumblebee as Bombus hortorum, the Garden Bumblebee, and a smaller russet-tailed bumblebee as Bombus ruderarius, the Red-Shanked Carder Bee.
 And we heard and saw crickets, spiders, beetles and more.

 Helping the meadow life to thrive - and can you help?

 The flowers in the meadow had been suppressed by an overgrowth of grasses and other vigorous herbage.
 Their fabulous profusion this summer, despite the long wet spring favouring grass growth, has been promoted by employing contractors to cut-and-remove all top-growth over the last two winters, opening up gaps for germination and reducing fertility.
 This has been funded by grants from the South Downs National Park in 2016-7, and from Sompting Big Local in 2017-8.

-Are you an experienced, trained user of the traditional scythe, or would you like to help with the haymaking after it has been cut?
 Please contact 'Sompting Community in the Countryside' either via the Sompting Estate website Contact page, or via Sompting Parish Council's conservation officer Leighton Clay.